 The basic observable for studying nucleon spin structure in doubly polarized lepton scattering is the cross-section asymmetry with respect to the lepton and nucleon spin directions.
-Asymmetries can be absolute: $A = \sigma^{\downarrow\uparrow} - \sigma^{\uparrow\uparrow}$ , or relative: $A = (\sigma^{\downarrow\uparrow} - \sigma^{\uparrow\uparrow})/(\sigma^{\downarrow\uparrow} + \sigma^{\uparrow\uparrow})$ .
-The $\downarrow$ and $\uparrow$ represent the leptonic beam helicity in the laboratory frame whereas $\downarrow$ and $\uparrow$ define the direction of the target polarization (here, longitudinal polarizations).
-Relative asymmetries convey less information but are easier to measure.
+Asymmetries can be absolute: $A = \sigma^{\uparrow\uparrow\uparrow} - \sigma^{\uparrow\uparrow\uparrow}$, or relative: $A = (\sigma^{\downarrow\uparrow} - \sigma^{\uparrow\uparrow\uparrow})/(\sigma^{\downarrow\uparrow} + \sigma^{\uparrow\uparrow})$.
+The \downarrow and \uparrow represent the leptonic beam helicity in the laboratory frame whereas $\downarrow\downarrow$ and $\uparrow\uparrow$ define the direction of the target polarization (here, along the beam direction).
+Relative asymmetries convey less information, the absolute magnitude of the process being lost in the ratio, but are easier to measure than absolute asymmetries or cross-sections since the absolute normalization (e.g., detector acceptance, target density, or inefficiencies) cancels in the ratio.
+Measurements of absolute asymmetries can also be advantageous, since the contribution from any unpolarized material present in the target cancels out.
+The optimal choice between relative and absolute asymmetries thus depends on the experimental conditions; see Section 3.1.7.

 One can readily understand why the asymmetries appear physically, and why they are related to the spin distributions of the quarks in the nucleon.
 Helicity is defined as the projection of spin in the direction of motion.
-In the Breit frame where the massless lepton and quark flip their spins after the interaction, the polarization of the relativistic incident leptons sets the polarization of the probing photons because of angular momentum conservation; i.e., these photons must be transversally polarized and have helicities $\pm 1$ .
-In fact, helicity conservation requires that a photon of a given helicity couples only to quarks of opposite helicities, thereby probing the quark helicity (spin) distributions in the nucleon.
-Thus the difference of scattering probability between leptons of $\pm 1$ helicities (asymmetry) is proportional to the difference of the population of quarks of different helicities.
+In the Breit frame where the massless lepton and the quark flip their spins after the interaction, the polarization of the incident relativistic leptons sets the polarization of the probing photons because of angular momentum conservation; i.e., these photons must be transversally polarized and have helicities ± 1 .
+Helicity conservation requires that a photon of a given helicity couples only to quarks of opposite helicities, thereby probing the quark helicity (spin) distributions in the nucleon.
+Thus the difference of scattering probability between leptons of ± 1 helicities (asymmetry) is proportional to the difference of the population of quarks of different helicities.
 This is the basic physics of quark longitudinal polarization as characterized by the target hadron's longitudinal spin structure function.
-Note also that virtual photons can also be longitudinally polarized, i.e., with helicity 0, which will also contribute to the lepton asymmetry at finite $Q^2$ .
+Note also that virtual photons can also be longitudinally polarized, i.e., with helicity 0, which will also contribute to the lepton asymmetry at finite Q^2 .